simeonpashley/klipper_config/README.md

 You will need a wide selection of M3 bolts, nuts & washers from 5mm up to 22mm Be prepared for electronics, wiring, soldering, etc.
 Most online guides/videos are made by people with multiple printers so they can print parts if required during the build.
 If, like most people, you have 1 printer then test everything before you touch your working printer.
-I printed various backplates, ducts, connectors, adapters and test fitted them all to the Hemera before I actually dismanteled the printer and rebuilt.
+I printed various backplates, ducts, connectors, adapters, and test-fitted them all to the Hemera before I actually dismantled the printer and rebuilt it.

 Things of note
 - X-end stop hitting various backplates during Hemera required mods to those